Okay, I iron my jeans. So sue me.

 Green eyes flared under pinched black brows.
 “You don’t even know what happened,” Frankie defended.

 For a holy man, Summer’s brother was acting like a grade-A jerk!
-That old saying about how “handsome is as handsome does” was proving true.
+That old saying about how “handsome is as handsome does” was proving true in this case.
 Julian Reid definitely looked less attractive to her than he did a minute ago.

 “I know she was charged with public intoxication and disorderly conduct.”
 He turned an admonishing glare on Summer.
 “How are you so irresponsible?”
 That’s not the way I raised you, was left unstated.